 SSD: Verifying Eligibility and Determining Reasonable Academic Accommodations

-It is the student’s responsibility to identify himself/herself to Services for Students with Disabilities (SSD) and to provide documentation of a disability.
-Strict documentation guidelines exist for different types of disabilities and require a current diagnosis, prognosis, and explanation of how the disability may impact the student’s academic performance.
+Students are responsible for contacting Services for Students with Disabilities (SSD) and following the process of registering for accommodations, which includes providing documentation of their disability and completing an intake appointment.
+Specific documentation guidelines exist for each disability category and require a current diagnosis, prognosis, and explanation of how the disability may impact the student’s academic performance.
 See our Documentation Guidelines for the criteria that must be met in order for students to be eligible to receive accommodations.

 Since most of the students who receive accommodations have invisible disabilities, their need for accommodations may not be readily apparent.
 Please do not ask a student to disclose the specific nature of their disability as this information is part of their confidential file within SSD.
-Rest assured that if an accommodation is listed in the Accommodation Letter, it has a direct link to the impact of the student’s disability.
 Below are some examples of why a single accommodation might be approved for students with a variety of disabilities:

 Student may need to step out of class for 5-10 minutes:

-- students with PTSD may need to remove him/herself from triggers within the classroom (content, noises, images, etc)
+- Students with PTSD may need to leave class due to triggers within the classroom (such as content, noises, or images)

-- students with a Panic Disorder may need to step out in order to calm down before returning to class if he/she has a panic attack
+- Students with a Panic Disorder or Anxiety Disorder may need to step out in order to manage symptoms of a panic attack

 Extended time for testing (either one and a half or double time) unless speed is the factor being tested:

-- students taking certain medications for their disability may experience slow processing speed
+- Students taking certain medications for their disability may experience side effects, such as slow processing speed, drowsiness or memory impairment

-*There may be cases where an approved accommodation may not be reasonable given the context of a specific course.
-SSD staff is available to help determine whether or not providing an accommodation would change the essential requirements of the course.*
+*There may be cases where an approved accommodation may not be reasonable given the structure of a specific course.
+SSD staff are available to help determine whether or not providing an accommodation would change the essential requirements of the course.*

 For more information see Accommodations and Services, Working with Students with Disabilities, Invisible Disabilities and Postsecondary Education, or a video about Invisible Disabilities and Postsecondary Education.